HEPTACOM/heptaconnect-docs/docs/guides/playground/index.md

 heptaconnect-sdk heptaconnect:portal:list
 ```

+!!! success
-?> ✅ Your portal is now available in the SDK!
+    Your portal is now available in the SDK!